 From Paris to Hamburg to New York and Shanghai, the design team gathered impressions from points all around the globe to inform the design work.
 Countless sketches were made, and designs were drawn and reviewed in a process of painstaking trial and error.
 At last, a new watch was born, featuring a minimalist design with an octagonal bezel.
 The signature bezel design motif has been maintained from the very first G-Shock.

-With a sense of depth achieved with three-dimensional molding, the dial features a minute-mark-notched dial ring, three-dimensional index cuts, a mode dial and irregular shaped LCD in a sweetly balanced arrangement.
+With a sense of depth achieved with three-dimensional molding, the dial features a minute-mark-notched dial ring, three-dimensional index cuts, a mode dial, and an irregularly shaped LCD in a sweetly balanced arrangement.
 The spacious layout makes for a face design offering simplicity as well as excellent visibility.

 The module was slimmed by miniaturizing the componentry and employing optimized, high-density mounting for the circuit board structure.
 Combined with the Carbon Core Guard structure, these efforts made for an astonishingly smaller, slimmer case.